I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 Every waking hour became about preparations, producing a budget and planning the move to a permanent location, if one could be found.

-I am not one to dilly dally.
+I have never been one to dilly dally.

 Busland at the end of our first party celebrating Grace’s birthday.
 The bus acted as a barricade against prying eyes.
-Mind the mess, it was always very tidy.
+Mind the mess, it was always usually very tidy.

 My objective was to make Busland version 6.0 an immaculate location that people would love to visit.
 I started musing how this could potentially become a permanent situation if I played my cards right.